Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/adding-asserts.md

 xpath "string((//h3)[2])" contains "Featured Today"
 ```

+The line

-The line `Content-Type: text/html; charset=utf-8` is testing that the header `Content-Type` is present in the response,
+`Content-Type: text/html; charset=utf-8`

+is testing that the header `Content-Type` is present in the response,
 and its value must be exactly `text/html; charset=utf-8`.

 > In the implicit assert, quotes in the header value are part of the value itself.

 Finally, we want to check that our server is creating a new session.

-When creating a new session, our Spring Boot application should return a [`Set-Cookie` HTTP response header].
+When creating a new session, our Express application returns a [`Set-Cookie` HTTP response header].
 So to test it, we can modify our Hurl file with another header assert.

 {:start="3"}